How Babies Communicate Through Actions and Sounds - Baby Chick

 What is she looking at, reaching for, and showing interest in?
 Allow her to touch what interests her, then talk about it.
 Ask her what it feels like, explain what it is, and demonstrate how it is used.
 This will encourage her natural-born sense of curiosity and wonder and lay the foundation for new exploration, building those important brain cells.

 By as early as five months, babies learn that their babbles elicit a response from their parents and caregivers.
 This is significant because they know that their sounds have a social effect.
-By six months, babies typically can follow mommy or daddy’s gaze and take an interest in whatever mommy or daddy are looking at.
+By six months, babies typically can follow mommy or daddy’s gaze and take an interest in whatever mommy or daddy is looking at.
 This is an important skill in communication, cognition, and behavior.
-Exercising this skill helps babies learn social referencing, which is the ability for babies to look to parents for information on interpreting situations.
-Some studies have found that gaze following at ten months predicts children’s vocabularies at 2 years old.
+Exercising this skill helps babies learn social referencing, which is the ability to look to parents for information on interpreting situations.
+Some studies have found that gaze following at ten months predicts children’s vocabularies at 2 years old.2

 Simply by following your baby’s lead and showing interest in what she is interested in, you are helping her learn about her world and building important brain connections.